Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 On June 19, 2020, the renowned game developer « Naughty Dog » released its third-person adventure game « The Last of Us Part II » after 7 years of development, following the success of its predecessor released in 2013.

-innovative features that have led many video game journalists and members of the blind community to declare that « The Last of Us Part II » stands out as the most accessible game currently available.
+This installment garnered acclaim from critics and players alike for its gameplay and storyline, which were key features of the original game.
+However, the sequel made a significant impact on accessibility by introducing innovative features that have led many video game journalists and members of the blind community to declare that « The Last of Us Part II » stands out as the most accessible game currently available.

 Notably, Steve Saylor, a blind gamer and content creator, highlighted how the gameplay has transformed accessibility for individuals with various disabilities (such as visual, auditory, or motor impairments), asserting that no other game has surpassed its accessibility standards.
 While some recent titles, like « God of War Ragnarök », are beginning to draw inspiration from its advancements, « The Last of Us Part II » remains unrivaled in this regard .